FHMS-ITS/mls-explained/README.md

 in German and most likely won't be translated as the project duration has ended.
 For the same reason a lot of "hacks" can be found, especially in the gui clients, which we never came around to fix.

+## Where to start?

+If you really want to dig into our code I suggest you start with the test in `libMLS/tests`.
+These were maintained quite well and we achieved a solid 85% (solid for a academic project that is) percent test coverage.
+Especially `libMLS/test/test_communication.py` could be a good point to start, you could e.g. take a look at `test_session_can_be_created_from_welcome` to know how we create a simple chat group with two users.

+We also employed our version of ["literate programming"](https://en.wikipedia.org/wiki/Literate_programming), which means that you can find relevant parts of the mls rfc in the code where we implemented them.
+An example of this can be found in `libMLS/libMLS/cipher_suite.py`.

+As a last word of warning: Do not start you journey through our code with the infrastructure projects - they may seem to be the natural starting point (especially the gui clients), but they are the least tested and were thrown together to survive a few presentations.

 ## Building

 This project uses the [nix build system](https://nixos.org/nix/).
 After installation you can build the project by